lkorinek/adventofcode_rust_solutions/README.md

 ---

-## About Advent of Code
+## About
 Advent of Code is an annual coding event consisting of daily programming puzzles from December 1st to December 25th.
-It’s a fun way to practice problem-solving, learn new algorithms, and enhance coding skills.
+The puzzles get progressively harder each day.

 ---

-## Advent of Code Automation
+## Automation

-The `start_coding` folder automatically creates a Cargo package and downloads the input for the current day's Advent of Code puzzle (or a specified day) using your session cookies (from the Brave browser).
-The input is saved in `target/debug/input.txt` inside the corresponding `dayX` directory.
+The `start_coding` folder automatically creates a Cargo package and downloads the input for the current day's Advent of Code puzzle (or a specified day) using your session cookies (default from the Brave browser).
+The input is saved in `input.txt` inside the corresponding `dayX` directory.

 ### Usage